vita-epfl/CrowdNav/README.md

 # CrowdNav
-This repository contains the codes for our ICRA 2018 paper.
+This repository contains the codes for our ICRA 2019 paper.
 For more details, please refer to the paper [Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning](https://arxiv.org/abs/1809.08835).

+Please find our recent follow-up work on [relational graph learning for crowd navigation](https://github.com/ChanganVR/RelationalGraphLearning).

 ## Abstract